 #1.1 Discover the historic center

 The historic center isn’t huge, so you can easily explore it by walking.
 It is nice to walk through the small streets and along the canals with the beautiful mansions by your side.
-We recommend the following walking route to follow because it will take you to all the highlights in the historic center discovered.
+We recommend following the walking route that you can see on the map.
+This allows you to visit all the highlights of the historic center.

 After the Oude Kerk, you walk to the Damrak.
 At the water, you see a couple of canal houses that are beautiful.
 The condition of the buildings and the way they are built make it a unique picture.
 If you stand in front of the water and look to the left you will see the central station.
 Try to look closely at all the architectural details of the building.
 This was designed by Pierre Cuypers, he also designed the Rijksmuseum.

 Continue to the Dam of Amsterdam.
 On the way to it, you will see the Beurs van Berlage on the left.
 Exhibitions can often be seen in this historic building.
 If you walk a little further you will arrive at the Dam of Amsterdam.
 This is one of the most beautiful squares in Amsterdam.
 The Royal Palace and the Gothic New Church are located on Dam Square.
 You can visit the Royal Palace, if you want to learn more about the Royal family its recommended to visit, check availability here.
 The Nieuwe Kerk dates from the 14th century and is now used to admire exhibitions.

 From Dam Square, walk into Kalverstraat, Amsterdam’s main shopping street.
 Keep following it until you arrive at Begijnhof, this is perhaps one of the most special places in Amsterdam.
 Here you will find a medieval courtyard where women of Catholic sisterhood live.
 It is unique to see such a piece of medieval beauty in the middle of the city.